minkcv/vm/docs/vaporlang.md

         xposition = xposition + 2;
     }

 #### Memory Access
 Addressing memory is done with brackets `[`, `]` via segment and offset.
 The whitespace around the the brackets and comma is necessary.
+Operators cannot go after memory access.

+    // Valid
     [ 0 , index ] = 1;
     [ 0 , index + 1 ] = 2;
     xposition = xposition + [ 0 , index ];
+    // Not valid
+    xposition = [ 0 , index ] + 1;